Azure-Samples/nodejs-microservices/docs/workshop.md

 open "https://$STATIC_WEB_APP_HOSTNAMES"
 ```

 You should then see the website.
 Log in with your GitHub account, and you should be able to roll some dice!
-By default, containers are allowed to scale down to 0, so it might take a few seconds for the first request to be processed as the containers are started.

 ![Screenshot showing the deployed website](./assets/app-deployed.png)